amine-sabbahi/NLP-LAB-3/README.md

 ## Conclusion

 This lab provided a comprehensive overview of various NLP techniques and word embedding models.
-We learned how to preprocess text data, represent words as dense vectors, and train and evaluate different machine learning models.
+I learned how to preprocess text data, represent words as dense vectors, and train and evaluate different machine learning models.
 These techniques are crucial for numerous NLP applications, including sentiment analysis and document classification.

 ## Repository Structure

-- `data/`: Contains the datasets used in the lab.
+- `Datasets/`: Contains the datasets used in the lab.
-- `notebooks/`: Contains Jupyter notebooks with code for each part of the lab.
+- `NLP LAB 3.ipynb`: Contains Jupyter notebook code for each part of the lab.
-- `results/`: Contains the evaluation results of the models.
+- `Synthesis LAB 3 (NLP).pdf`: Contains a brief synthesis about what I learned during the process of this lab.
 - `README.md`: This file.

 ## Author

-- **SABBAHI Mohamed Amine**
+- **SABBAHI Mohamed Amine** - AI and Data Science student.

 ## Acknowledgements